Cyclic sieving phenomena for trees and tree-rooted maps: Connections with earlier work

 \subsection{Non-crossing perfect matchings}

-We start with the classical bijection between non-crossing (perfect) matchings of $2n$ points placed on a circle and rooted plane trees with $n$ edges, illustrated in Figure~\ref{fig:NCM-tree}.
-Then the (ordinary) rotation $R$ on trees, of order $2n$, rotates the matching by $(2\pi)/(2n)$ in clockwise order, that is, replaces the point $i$ by $i+1$, modulo~$2n$.
+We start with the classical bijection between non-crossing (perfect) matchings of~$2n$ points placed on a circle and rooted plane trees with $n$ edges, illustrated in Figure~\ref{fig:NCM-tree}.
+Then the (ordinary) rotation~$R$ on trees, of order~$2n$, rotates the matching by $(2\pi)/(2n)$ in clockwise order, that is, replaces the point $i$ by $i+1$, modulo~$2n$.

-Our first theorem, Theorem~\ref{thm:ord}, thus translates into a CS phenomenon for non-crossing perfect matchings, for this natural rotation.
-This result is not new: it is stated in~\cite[Thm.~8.1]{SagaCS}, and follows for instance by combining a bijection between non-crossing matchings and two-row rectangular Young tableaux with a CS phenomenon for these tableaux under \emm promotion,; see Theorems 1.4 and 1.5 in~\cite{Petersen-web}.
+Our first theorem, Theorem~\ref{thm:ord}, thus translates into a cyclic sieving phenomenon for non-crossing perfect matchings, for this natural rotation.
+This result is not new: it is stated in~\cite[Thm.~8.1]{SagaCS}, and follows for instance by combining a bijection between non-crossing matchings and two-row rectangular Young tableaux with a cyclic sieving phenomenon for these tableaux under \emm promotion,; see Theorems 1.4 and 1.5 in~\cite{Petersen-web} as well as~\cite[Thm.~1.3]{rhoades}.
 Let us rephrase this perfect matching version of Theorem~\ref{thm:ord} in a way that will be convenient in Section~\ref{sec:maps}.
-We denote by $\NCM(n)$ the set of non-crossing matchings of $2n$ points.
+We denote by $\NCM(n)$ the set of non-crossing matchings of $2n$~points.

 \begin{corollary} Let $\om$ be a primitive $2n$-th root of unity, and let $e$ be a non-negative integer less than $2n$, equal to $0$ or dividing $2n$.
 Let $d:=2n/e$, with $d=\infty$ if $e=0$.
-The number of non-crossing matchings on $2n$ points left invariant by a rotation of $(2\pi e)/(2n)=2\pi/d$ is
+The number of non-crossing matchings on $2n$~points left invariant by a rotation of $(2\pi e)/(2n)=2\pi/d$ is given by

 \end{corollary}